gmac/graphql-stitching-ruby/docs/README.md

 Additional topics:

 - [Stitching mechanics](./mechanics.md) - more about building for stitching and how it operates.
+- [Subscriptions](./subscriptions.md) - explore how to stitch realtime event subscriptions.
 - [Federation entities](./federation_entities.md) - more about Apollo Federation compatibility.